sagemath/sagewiki_to_gh-2022-10-10/magma.md

 == Representation Theory ==

 === Group Algebra ===
 Magma seems to offer two modes for storing group algebra elements.
-One for small groups, and an other optimize for large (finite?) group.
-Sage only seems to implement one way.
-Also not sure which as formal_sum.py has no comments or docstring.
+One for small groups, and an other optimized for large (finite?) groups.
+Sage only seems to implement one way (Not sure which as formal_sum.py has no comments or docstring).

 Magma seems to accept Group Rings over any unital ring, not just commutative rings.